Difference Between Large Cap and Small Cap

 - Large capitalization companies stocks have enough cash on hand and are stable.
 Hence, it is easier in buying shares in bulk or selling shares as per the price of the investors’ wishes.
 Small companies are less liquid and are also growing hence they wish to invest in their own company.
 In this, they face difficulty in buying shares in bulk and also selling them at the price of the investor’s choice.

 - Examples of Large capitalization companies in the Indian market are Infosys, TCS, Tech Mahindra, Wipro, Reliance.
 Small-capitalization companies in the Indian market are Kriti industries, Vikas Ecotech, Sintex industries, etc

 - Information regarding these companies is readily available.
 These companies publish newsletters, annual review documents as well as media houses.
 Information on small capitalization companies may be available but not as detailed as the Large capitalization companies

 - Large capitalization companies lie on top of the market capitalization spectrum.
 Small-capitalization companies lie on the bottom of the market capitalization spectrum.

 |Meaning||This company has a market capitalization of more than USD 10 billion.||This company has a market capitalization of less than USD 2 billion.|

 |Definition||It lies on top of the market capitalization spectrum||It lies on the bottom of the market capitalization spectrum|

 This has been a guide to Large Cap vs Small Cap.
-Here we also discuss the top differences between Large and Small Cap along with infographics and comparison table.
+Here we discuss the top differences between large and small capitalization along with infographics and comparison table.
 You may also have a look at the following articles –